J&J $950M Punitive Damages Overturned in Talc Case

 More than 67,000 talc-related lawsuits remain pending against J&J nationwide.
 The majority involve ovarian cancer claims, though a growing subset involves mesothelioma.
 The cases are consolidated in a multidistrict litigation (MDL) in federal court, with individual cases also proceeding in state courts across the country.

-J&J discontinued U.S. sales of talc-based baby powder in 2020 and switched to a cornstarch-based formula in 2021.
+J&J discontinued U.S. and Canadian sales of talc-based baby powder in 2020 and completed the global transition to a cornstarch-based formula in 2023.
 The company maintains its talc products were safe and did not contain asbestos.

 The World Health Organization’s International Agency for Research on Cancer classified talc used in the genital area as a probable carcinogen (Group 2A) in July 2024.